colinfitzgerald328/track-athletes-frontend/README.md

 2. What are this athlete's most recent results?
 3. What's the backstory of this athlete?
 4. Who are the athlete's top competitors?
-5. What are this athlete's personal bests [in development]
+5. What are this athlete's personal bests?
-6. What are this athlete's most notable accomplishments? [in development]
+6. What are this athlete's most notable accomplishments?

 - While this information is available in a google search, myself and others commonly find that the auto-generated summaries from Wikipedia are too short and there is no live results stream available.
 While the information is available, it is not tailored to a track fan's use case.